 Strong Judicial Leadership.
-The judge has an extremely important function and powerful impact in promoting positive outcomes for treatment court participants.
-Participants' perception of the quality of their interactions with the judge is one of the most influential factors for success in treatment courts (NADCP, 2013).
+Participants' perception of the quality of their interactions with the judge is an influential factor for success in treatment courts (NADCP, 2013).
 NADCP's Best Practice Standard III - Roles and Responsibilities of the Judge - outlines evidence-based practices for judges to promote better outcomes for participants, including:

-- ✓ Professional training to stay abreast of current law and evidence; - ✓ Presiding for at least 2 years to promote knowledgeability, as well as stability for participants; - ✓ Regularly attending staffings to monitor participant progress and receive team input; - ✓ Spending at least 3 minutes with each participant in court; - Having a supportive judicial demeanor, including expressing optimism about participants' abilities to improve, asking open-ended questions, and allowing participants the opportunity to explain their perspectives; - Relying on treatment professionals for treatment plans and therapeutic adjustments; and - ✓ Making the final decisions on incentives and sanctions.
+- ✓ Professional training to stay abreast of current law and evidence; - ✓ Presiding for at least 2 years to promote knowledgeability and stability for participants; - ✓ Regularly attending staffings to monitor participant progress and receive team input; - ✓ Spending at least 3 minutes with each participant in court; - ✓ Having a supportive judicial demeanor, including expressing optimism about participants' abilities to improve, asking open-ended questions, and allowing participants the opportunity to explain their perspectives; - ✓ Relying on treatment professionals for treatment plans and therapeutic adjustments; and - ✓ Making the final decisions on incentives and sanctions.